 - Scrappy Mechanic: In Initial D 4, corners have arbitrary speed limits that, if exceeded, will either lock your car's steering (in version 1.2) or cause you to spin out of control (in version 1.5 as well as Initial D 5).

 - Sequelitis: Initial D 4 and 5

 - Version 6 AA averts this, generally being more warmly received than 4 and 5, with Ver.
 7 AAX being mostly the same game as Ver.
 6 with added content.

 - That One Boss: Takumi when he's in the Trueno, his father Bunta in all of his appearances, and Ryousuke.
 There's even a mode in IDAS ver.
 2 and 3 called "The Bunta Challenge" where you battle a version of Bunta who improves with subsequent races.
 It's the only mode where you can lose points if you lose.

 - They Changed It, Now It Sucks: Initial D 4 employs a completely different physics engine from its predecessors.
 Fans complained.
 Then the "version 1.5" update was released and changed some issues with the original version.

-- Tier-Induced Scrappy: Both versions of the
+- Tier-Induced Scrappy: All FWD vehicles, both versions of the

 MiataRoadster, and the AE85.
 Though the latter (and its driver in the anime and manga) are already in-universe Scrappies.